Explain why some websites are blocked in certain countries?

 4

-Are there ways to bypass website blocks?
+Are there legal ways to access a blocked website?

 5